MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 #### Doctests

-The [Elixir language] has a coold feature called [doctests].
+The [Elixir language] has a cool feature called [doctests].
 They're basically code examples inside comements, but they _actually run_ the code and check if the output is correct.
 This way you can document your code and test it at the same time.
 Here's an example: